-Join Adam Wilbert for an in-depth discussion in this video Using other Date/Time functions, part of Access 2007: Queries in Depth.
+Join Adam Wilbert for an in-depth discussion in this video Using other Date/Time functions, part of Access 2007: Queries.

 Typically, dates and time store within your database are going to be very specific.
 Dates are usually specific to a particular day and times are typically precise to the minute.
 But when it comes to evaluating or aggregating your data, you might want to look at it a little less granularly.
 When it comes time to query your data by month and year, Access provides a few simple ways to extract just the level of precision that you need from your date and time fields.
 So we'll go ahead and create a new query in Design View.
 I'm going to add our Orders table, and I'll go ahead and close the Show Table window.
 Now we're going to add two instances of our OrderDate.
 I'm also going to turn on our Totals row and I'm going to change the first Total to Count.

 If I run this query, we're going to get a list of the number of orders that were placed on each day.
 We can see that some days had multiple orders and some days only had one order.
 Let's go ahead and go back into our Design View.
 So if I wanted to organize my database off of a different level of detail, for instance, I want to group everything by a specific month, I can use a function to tell Access to do this.
 Let's go ahead and right-click on our second OrderDate column and open up the Zoom box.
 At the very beginning, I am going to type it a new alias and I'm going to call this Grouping.
 I'm going to use a function for Month.
 I'm going to wrap our OrderDate field in square brackets to tell Access that this is the data that we're going to be using.